KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

 ```

-The position of these nodes in relation to the mesh geometry is shown in this image:
+The position of these nodes in relation to the mesh geometry is shown in Image 20b.

 <p align="center">
 <img src="images/skinSkeletonNodes.png" /><br>
-<a name="skinSkeletonNodes-png"></a>Image 20b: The joint nodes and their position in relation to the geometry
+<a name="skinSkeletonNodes-png"></a>Image 20b: The joint nodes and their position in relation to the geometry.
 </p>